MiteshChakma/Andoid/delivery-route-tracker-flutter/README.md

 Android-first Flutter app for tracking food delivery shifts, routes, stops, wait time, earnings, and daily route history.

 This project was built with help from an AI coding agent in Codex.
-The app idea, workflow decisions, and feature requirements came from the delivery use case; Codex helped implement, debug, test, document, and package the Flutter Android app.
+The app idea, workflow decisions, and feature requirements came from the delivery use case; Codex helped debug, test, document, and package the Flutter Android app.

 ## APK